Course details: Modules| Fees and funding| Entry requirements | How to apply

 The History programme will enhance your knowledge and understanding of historical events and processes, as well as to develop your analytical and critical capacities to a high order.
 Though the programme concentrates on medieval and modern Europe including Britain and Ireland (c.400-c.2000), considerable attention is also paid to global history, particularly that of Asia, Africa and North America.
 By studying history as a joint degree you will have the opportunity to study the full range of periods and areas on offer by the Department of History.

 In your first year of study you will take a number of core modules to develop you as a learner and to provide a foundation for later modules.
-All modules are 20 credits.

 The compulsory modules are:

-You will also need to take:
+You will also need to take one of these modules:

-In the second year you will extend your subject knowledge of History through choosing from a range of modules in the Autumn and Spring options lists and develop you knowledge of Educational issues through a choice of Education Modules
+In the second year you will extend your subject knowledge of History through choosing from a range of modules in the Autumn and Spring options lists and develop you knowledge of Educational issues through a choice of Education Modules.

 In your final year you will further develop your knowledge and skills in Education and History.
-There are three compulsory modules and a variety of optional modules to choose from.

 Fees and funding